DebugML/exlib/README.md

 # exlib

-Exlib is a comprehensive package showcasing our lab's work on explanation methods, featuring user-friendly modules for easy application of various techniques.
+exlib is a comprehensive package showcasing our lab's work on explanation methods, featuring user-friendly modules for easy application of various techniques.

 ## Installation
 To create a dev environment: